Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes1.md

 The third step is Abstraction(work up): it includes 2 parts: 1.Make all requirements contact to the Product Level 2.Break down all requirements to Function Level.

+For envolvement of the requirement abstraction Moedel, the author mentioned two methods:
+1.Static Validation: Through ways like review and walkthroughs to validate the product 2.Dynamic Validation:Tested in a live industry setting

 From my point of view, RAM the author points out is really useful for the solving the direct need in industry.
 From another article that about a study[3] result based on the study of 11 RAM specified requirements were selected and an exercise was conducted in academia,states that RAM provides an effective way of managing QRs and is in compliance to the ISO-9126 quality model and RAM is equally feasible for managing quality requirements as it has other benefits of requirement management.